mtthwborg/2025_Borg_UC/README.md

 *02_AnalysisPrep.R* includes a brief loop that can run the code for both *03_AnalysisStage1.R* and *04_AnalysisStage2.R* with multiple outcome variables.
 Please run *01_DataPrep.R* and the preceding code in *02_AnalysisPrep.R* before running this loop.

+*heat.index2.R* calls a modified function to calculate the Heat Index.
+It is a modified version of weathermetrics::heat.index that (1) uses a threshold of 80 instead of 79 and (2) does not automatically round results to two decimal figures.
+This code was only used when calculating Heat Index, which is not part of the main analysis.

 # Results
 *02_AnalysisPrep.R* will create the folder in the directory to store the results from these latter two files.
 Within this folder, *03_AnalysisStage1.R* will create an additional folder with the names of the outcome variable and exposure variable, as well as an additional folder called "Stage 1" inside this to replace the results that it generates. *04_AnalysisStage2.R* will create an additional folder named "Stage 2" to store its results.